Serve In the Community

 Donating

 FPLC holds blood drives regularly throughout the year for the community.
-They dates are spaced so you can donate at each one or whichever dates best fit your schedule and take place in Fellowship Hall.
+The dates are spaced so you can donate at each one or whichever dates best fit your schedule, and they take place in Fellowship Hall.

 Time: All drives take place from 1 pm - 5:30 pm.
-Walk-ins are welcome as space allows, but pre-registration is appeciated.
+Walk-ins are welcome as space allows, but pre-registration is appreciated.

 Register: Click the date(s) below to register.
 You'll be directed to Versiti's website.